Azure/azure-sdk-for-java/sdk/communication/azure-communication-chat/README.md

 #### Get a chat thread client

 The `getChatThreadClient` method returns a thread client for a thread that already exists.
-It can be used for performing operations on the created thread: add members, send message, etc.
+It can be used for performing operations on the created thread: add participants, send message, etc.
 `chatThreadId` is the unique ID of the existing chat thread.

 <!-- embedme ./src/samples/java/com/azure/communication/chat/ReadmeSamples.java#L119-L120 -->